Tyrosine supplement by Ray Sahelian, M.D. Benefit of L Tyrosine - L Tyrosine side effects

-Tyrosine, also called L Tyrosine, is not an essential amino acid since tyrosine can be
+Tyrosine is not an essential amino acid since

 made from the amino acid phenylalanine.
-Tyrosine is converted into dopamine and norepinephrine.
+It is body and brain it is converted into dopamine and norepinephrine.

 Supplementation with both tyrosine and phenylalanine leads to alertness and

 mental arousal.
-Mind Power Rx with tyrosine works in a smooth, effective way, to
+Mind Power Rx, a natural brain enhancing product, works in a smooth, effective way, to

 increase alertness and focus, along with mood.